-Note: Minimum number of guests is 2 pax.
+Note: Minimum number of guests is 5 pax.
 Maximum 20 pax (to adhere to COVID-19 SOPs).

 If you would like to visit our TCS River Terrapin Conservation Centre, please register your interest by filling up the following form.
 We will send you an email shortly to confirm the availability of your preferred date.

 Please note that we are temporarily closed due to the MCO until further notice.
 We will reopen as soon as the state borders are open.

 1. How do we navigate to the terrapin centre?

 Please search for “TCS River Terrapin Conservation Centre” on Google Maps or Waze.

 2. What are your opening hours?